The Geometry of Radiative Transfer

+and we will denote $\vec{M}$ as the Maxwell operator.\footnote{Eq.~\ref{eq:maxwell:operator} is closely related to the spacetime formulation of electromagnetic theory with $\vec{F}$ being the components of the Faraday $2$-form $F = E \wedge dt + B$, cf.~\cite[Sec.
+3]{Gay-Balmaz2008}.} The classical observable of electromagnetic theory is the energy density $\mathcal{E}(q,t)$, given by

-where $P^{\varepsilon}$ is the Maxwell operator.
-In Eq.~\ref{eq:maxwell:operator} we also introduced the scale parameter $\varepsilon = \lambda / d_n$ with $\lambda$ being the wavelength and $d_n$ the average distance over which the refractive index $n = \sqrt{\eps \, \mu} : Q \to \R$ varies.
-Macroscopic environments are characterized by $\lambda \ll d_n$, which warrants considering the short wavelength limit $\varepsilon \to 0$.
-The observable of interest for radiative transfer theory is the electromagnetic energy density
+We are interested in the transport of the energy density $\mathcal{E}(q,t)$ in macroscopic environments.
+To describe this regime mathematically we introduce the scale parameter In Eq.~\ref{eq:def:small_parameter}, $\lambda$ is the wavelength of light and $d_n$ the average distance over which the refractive index $n = \sqrt{\eps \, \mu} : Q \to \R$ varies, cf.~\cite[Chapter 22.5]{Misner1973}.
+In macroscopic environments one has $\lambda \ll d_n$ and asymptotically these can thus be studied by letting $\varepsilon \to 0$.
+In the following, we will often write $\vec{F}^{\varepsilon}$, $\mathcal{E}^{\varepsilon}$ etc. to make the dependence of variables on the scale parameter explicit.

-for $\varepsilon \! \to \!
-0$ and when polarization is neglected.
-The classical approach to study short wavelength asymptotics is the Wenzel-Kramers-Brillouin (WKB) approximation.
-However, the ansatz yields well-defined solutions only until caustics form, when the approximation becomes multi-valued, and the initial conditions must satisfy the WKB form $u^{\varepsilon}(q,t) = a(q,t) \, e^{i S(q,t) / \varepsilon}$.
-As shown recently~\footnote{\cite{Gerard1997,Ryzhik1996}, see also~\cite{Sparber2003} and~\cite[Section 2,3]{Jin2011} for an introduction.} , these limitations can be circumvented by studying the short wavelength limit on phase space $T^*Q \cong \R^3 \times Q \subset \R^3$.
-The electromagnetic field $U^{\varepsilon}$ can be lifted to $T^*Q$ using the Wigner transform, yielding a $6 \times 6$ ``matrix'' density $W^{\varepsilon} = W[U^{\varepsilon}](q,p)$.
-Eq.~\ref{eq:maxwell:operator} then becomes
+The classical approach to study short wavelength asymptotics is the Wenzel-Kramers-Brillouin (WKB) approximation.\footnote{It is by now well known that the WKB approximation goes back to work by Liouville and Green in the first half of the 19$^\textrm{th}$ century.} However, this ansatz is limited in that solutions are only well defined until caustics form, at which point the approximation becomes multi-valued, and that the initial conditions must satisfy the WKB form $u^{\varepsilon}(q,t) = a(q,t) \, e^{i S(q,t) / \varepsilon}$.
+Additionally, Maxwell's equations describe the time evolution of the field $\vec{F}$, while we are interested in the limit $\varepsilon \to 0$ of the energy density $\mathcal{E}^{\varepsilon}(q,t)$ that depends quadratically on the field.
+This provides a serious obstruction for any approach to determine the transport of the limit energy density $\mathcal{E}^0(q,t)$~\cite{Sparber2003}.

+The limitations of classical approaches to describe the transport of the limit energy density $\mathcal{E}^{0}(q,t)$ can be circumvented by lifting electromagnetic theory to phase space $T^*Q$ and studying the short wavelength limit there~\cite{Gerard1997,Ryzhik1996}.
+The electromagnetic field $\vec{F}$ can be lifted to $T^*Q$ using the Wigner transform~\cite{Wigner1932,Gerard1997}, yielding a $6 \times 6$ matrix density $W^{\varepsilon}[\vec{F}]$ whose components are given by